mrehkopf/vcs/README.md

 The output resolution dialog lets you resize the output window.
 This also resizes the frames being displayed in the window.

 ![](images/screenshots/v1.6.2/output-resolution-dialog.png)\
-*The output resolution dialog, showing controls for adjusting the size of the output window.*
+*The output resolution dialog - showing controls for adjusting the size of the output window.*

 Normally, the size of the [output window](#output-window) will match the capture resolution, but you can use this dialog to scale the window up or down.